 Living in a State Heritage Area is something to take great pride in and its heritage can enhance your living and working experience.

-Proposed changes to any property or public space within a State Heritage Area requires Development Approval through your local council, as required by the Development Act, or Planning, Infrastructure and Development (PDI) Act, depending on where you live in South Australia.
+Proposed changes to any property or public space within a State Heritage Area requires Development Approval through your local council, as required by the Planning, Infrastructure and Development (PDI) Act 2016.
 Council refers such changes to the Minister for Heritage for advice.

 Any changes to a property within a State Heritage Area are defined as ‘development’ under either Act and include: “demolition, removal, conversion, alteration or painting* of, or addition to, the place, or any other work that could materially affect the heritage value of the place” (this includes non-structural alterations, external painting and other conservation work such as re-roofing or salt damp repair etc.).

-If your property is in a State Heritage Area and is open for tourist purposes, please let us know and we can promote through our social media channels.
+If your property is in a State Heritage Area and is open for tourism purposes, please let us know and we can promote it through our social media channels.